konkarah/fintech/readme.md

-This is an system based on the API architecture and the endpoints can be easily tested using Postman or SOAPUI
+This is a system based on the API architecture and the endpoints can be easily tested using Postman or SOAPUI

-The backend is using node js and the exress framework
+The backend is using node js and the express framework

-the front end is a templating engine known as embedded javascript
+the front end is a templating engine known as embedded javascript(EJS)

 The database is MYSQL.